 - After a series of power struggles, paramilitaries assassinated key civilian political leaders in 1947.
 The military Chief of Staff finally seized full control in 1962 and severed all ties with the West.

-- In 2011, the military council was dissolved following a shaky election in 2010 and subsequent inauguration of Burma's civilian government.
+- In 2011, the military council was dissolved following a shaky election in 2010 and subsequent inauguration of Myanmar's civilian government.

 Aung San Suu Kyi

-- Daughter of former Burmese leader and people's hero Aung San, who was assassinated in 1947 and is known as the architect of Burma’s independence from Britain.
+- Daughter of former Myanma leader and people's hero Aung San, who was assassinated in 1947 and is known as the architect of Burma’s independence from Britain.

 - Winner of the Nobel Prize for Peace, the Jawaharlal Nehru Award for International Understanding, the Rafto prize, the Sakharov Prize for Freedom of Thought and the International Simón Bolívar Prize, amongst a long list of international prizes for her contribution to human rights, freedom and democracy.

 - Pleaded for an international boycott of Burma throughout the military rule.
 Her wishes were largely respected.
-This included a boycott of Burmese travel and tourism.
+This included a boycott of travel and tourism in Myanmar.
 The NLD finally lifted its opposition to small scale tourism in late 2010.